 The Council recognises that investments, as well as wider treasury management issues require a high level of specialist knowledge.
 The needs of the Council's treasury management staff for training will be assessed every six months as part of the staff appraisal process, and additionally when the responsibilities of individual members of staff change.
 Staff will regularly attend training courses, seminars and conferences provided by the council's treasury management advisors and CIPFA.
-Relevant staff will be encouraged to study relevant qualifications from CIPFA, the Association of Corporate Treasurers and other appropriate organisations.

-In addition training will be provided for elected members to enable them to provide effective scrutiny of the strategy and to have the knowledge to make informed decisions.
+In addition, training will be provided for elected members to enable them to provide effective scrutiny of the strategy and to have the knowledge to make informed decisions.